Sienci-Labs/Resources/gsender/gs-installation.md

 **Starting notes:**

 - We provide 2 different variations of Pi binary - .AppImage, .deb.
-- Pi versions are all indicated by the “Pi-64Bit” tag in the executable name.
+- Pi versions are all indicated by the "Pi-64Bit" tag in the executable name.
 - Supported PI OS (Raspbian/Pi OS):
-  - To determine which OS you’re running, enter a terminal and type “cat /etc/os-release”.
+  - To determine which OS you’re running, enter a terminal and type `cat /etc/os-release`.
 The name and pretty name should verify your OS and version
 ![](/_images/_gsender/_install/gs_in_ras-pi-os.jpg){.aligncenter .size-medium}

 **For most simple Pi setups, you’ll want to:**

 1. Download the AppImage
 1. Right click and go to the permissions tab
-1. Make sure “executable” permission is set on the file
+1. Make sure "executable" permission is set on the file
 1. Run the program

 **Default Pi credentials:**